-Whenever I go though, I hear a lot of grumbling from independent travelers who are surprised at the costs, especially backpackers coming from neighboring Panama or Nicaragua.
+Whenever I go there, I hear a lot of grumbling from independent travelers who are surprised that Costa Rica is no bargain, especially backpackers coming from neighboring Panama or Nicaragua.
 If you get into any conversations with Ticos, you’ll hear them complaining about it constantly too.
-Million dollar mansions are more common than not in the swanky suburbs of San Jose, but for most of the population there’s a big gap between where expenses are and where wages should be to keep up.
+Million-dollar mansions are more common than not in the swanky suburbs of San Jose, but for most of the population there’s a big gap between where expenses are and where wages should be to keep up.
+This is one of those destinations that seems expensive for no good logical reason.

 So why go?